lovisalindquist/PopulationGeneticsProject/README.md

 In order to facilitate the downstream analysis in R, and to include data on demographic origin/age, the input data file is transformed using the python script Transform_IBD_File.py.
 The script takes two input files, and requires a specified output file.

-It specifically looks for the header names in teh first input file:
+It specifically looks for the header names in the first input file:
     'iid1' - represnting the first individual in the comparison 'iid2' - representing teh second individual in the comparison 'ch' - representing the chromosome